Frequently Asked Questions

 Where do I do my laundry?

-Laundry facilities are provided in each of the residence halls for the residents of that hall.
-You do not need coins to operate the washers and dryers, but students must provide their own detergents, etc. Additional details can be found in the Housing Policy Guide.
+Laundry facilities are available in each of the residence halls for the residents of that hall.
+The cost for laundry facilities are included in the semester's room fee and therefore payment is not required at the time of use.
+Students must provide their own detergents, etc.

 Where do first-year students and returning students live?